 The bad news is that Apple, in the interest of moving the platform into the future, has dropped support for the PowerPC.
 Snow Leopard will not install on a G4 or G5 Mac.
 Time for an upgrade?

 The refinements in Snow Leopard can be broken down into two general areas with a small number of user interface (UI) improvements.

 Like most of corporate America, my employer uses Microsoft Exchange to provide enterprise email and calendar services.
 On Windows, I use the Outlook client to read email and manage my time.
 Outlook is part of Microsoft Office for Windows.
 The MacIntosh Business Unit of Microsoft does not provide Outlook for the Mac but instead provides Entourage; something that most agree is a poor substitute.
 In any case, to connect my Mac to the corporate email and calendar service, I had to purchase Microsoft Office for Mac.

 Some of the changes in Snow Leopard will only be exciting to computer scientist and software developers but will still yield tangible benefits to most users.
 Nearly all system applications — including the Finder, Mail, Safari, iCal, and iChat — are now built with 64-bit code to take full advantage of the multicore CPUs in the Intel processor.
-This will boost over all performance because the Mac can now take advantage of more memory (16 terabytes) and process data twice as fast.
+This configuration will boost overall performance because the Mac can now take advantage of more memory (16 terabytes) and process data twice as fast.
 However, not all Intel Macs are created equal.
 To run Snow Leopard in 64 bit mode, you’ll need an Intel Core 2 Duo processor and a 64 bit EFI.
-If you bought your Mac in late 2008 or sometime in 2009 you can take advantage of 64 bit computing with Snow Leopard.
-Right now most applications are still written for a 32 bit computing world so this isn’t such a big deal.
+If you bought your Mac in late 2008 or sometime in 2009, you could take advantage of 64-bit computing with Snow Leopard.
+Right now most applications are still written for a 32-bit computing world, so this isn’t such a big deal.